LeBron, Cavs had one last ace up their sleeve vs. Celtics, and now the problems go deeper than this series

 Zero.

-What we have here is one team in the Celtics that is entirely connected, 1-12 on the floor but really from the front office down, and one team in Cleveland that is doesn't even really know what it's fighting for anymore.
+What we have here is one team in the Celtics that is entirely connected, 1-12 on the floor but really from the front office down, and one team in Cleveland that doesn't even really know what it's fighting for anymore.
 Is it to actually win this series?
 Or is it to just do enough to keep LeBron?
 Or, possibly, have they secretly given up on both?

 -